 The Surrey is the Upper East Side’s premier art hotel.
 Its private multimedia collection, including pieces by Jenny Holzer, Chuck Close, and nine others, is displayed throughout the property for guests’ pleasure.
 This entire Relais & Chateaux boutique hotel (the only of its kind in New York City) appeals to the eye, from its gray marble floors to the quilted walls in The Surrey’s Bar, Pleiades.
 Suites equipped with fireplaces, soaking tubs and six different pillow options showcase the hotel’s understated opulence.

-This chain hotel may have the best amenities in New York City.
+This chain hotel in Chelsea may have the best amenities in New York City.
 Dramatic floor-to-ceiling, wall-to-wall windows distinguish The Standard, High Line’s rooms, while a biergarten, seasonal ice rink and Le Bain, one of the city’s most sought-after rooftop bars, round out its communal spaces.
 If guests can tear themselves from the trendy hotel, its namesake elevated park is mere steps away.

 At The Jane Hotel, the staff dons retro bellhop uniforms, and cozy rooms are modeled after early-20th-century ship cabins.
 In the hotel’s popular lounge, a glittering disco ball hangs over oriental rugs and mismatched furniture.
 Its eccentricity and surprising affordability have made this West Village spot a local favorite for the over 100 years.